 Atom is the smallest building block of a substance that shows the identity of that substance.
 This was first proposed by Democritus.

 Atomic Theory describes that matter is composed of atoms.
 Electrons, protons, and neutrons are the building units of the atom.
-The studies and works of Galileo, Newton, and Maxwell, and more other physicists were very useful in the discovery of the atom and building atomic theory.
+The studies and works of Galileo, Newton, Maxwell, and other physicists were very useful in the discovery of the atom and the building of atomic theory.

 It is now known that all the elements were composed of three different types of particles (subatomic particles).
 Those subatomic particles are Electrons, Protons, and Neutrons.

 Electrons carry a negative charge (–e), Protons carry a positive charge (+e) and Neutrons do not carry a net electrical charge.
 The mass of the neutron is approximately the same as the proton.
 To understand the structure of the atom, ideas of quantum theory needed to be applied.

 An atomic model theoretical representation that describes the structure of an atom.
 A number of atomic models have been introduced based on experimental evidence, but the exact structure of the atom is still quite unknown.

 Sir Joseph John Thomson (1856-1940) also known as J.J.
 Thomson was a British physicist who discovered the electron which was the first subatomic particle to be discovered.
 He introduced the first atomic model that was the Plum Pudding Model.
 The basic idea of the Plum pudding model is that the positive charge of the atom is distributed as a “pudding” with electrons suspended throughout the “pudding” like plums in the pudding.